 UIS offers the B.S. in Information Systems Security online.
-Applicants to the online degree program must have at least 30 semester hours of college-level transfer credit with a cumulative grade point average of at least 2.00 on a 4.00 scale.
-The online Computer Science degrees have the same requirements as the on-campus degrees, allowing students to actively participate in dynamic, diverse, and interactive online learning.
-The online format enables them to complete course work using the latest networked information technologies for increased interaction with educational resources, advisors, and materials.
-Applicants to either the online or on campus B.S. degree are accepted each spring and fall semester.
-The Computer Science Department may, at its own discretion, accept new students in other terms.
+Applicants to the online B.S. degree program must have at least 30 semester hours of college-level transfer credit with a cumulative grade point average of at least 2.00 on a 4.00 scale.
+The online Information Systems Security degree has the same requirements as the oncampus degree, allowing students to actively participate in dynamic, diverse, and interactive online learning.
+The online format enables students to complete course work using the latest networked information technologies for increased interaction with educational resources, advisors, and materials.
+Applicants to the online B.S. degree are accepted in fall, spring, and summer semesters.